 When I first set off traveling the world I was staying in hostels daily, they were the best way for me to save some money and get a good night’s sleep.
 I’m sure we’ve all got one or two stories of some pretty dodgy hostels we slept in – I’ve got plenty!

 The times are a changin’ for hostels these days and there’s no better example of this than Steel House in Copenhagen.
 I never thought I’d be checking in to a hostel that had a gym, pool, bar and so much more.
-This luxury hostel in the hip neighbourhood of Vesterbro is a must for anyone who wants to see how hostels have changed over the years.
+My initial thought was that this would be one those Stainless Steel Suppliers, but this luxury hostel in the hip neighbourhood of Vesterbro is a must for anyone who wants to see how hostels have changed over the years.

 The location is perfect, it’s only a 10 minute stroll to either the Central Station or Tivoli.
 If you’re looking for trendy bars, coffee shops and restaurants then you’re a stone’s throw away from the Vesterboro area.
 Steel House is on a lovely quiet street next to a beautiful lake which winds its way around the west part of Copenhagen.